adlerzei/letterboxd-streaming-providers/README.md

 The extension can be added into Chrome, Firefox and Opera.

 ### Which countries are supported?
-Actually streaming providers of following countries are supported: Austria, Canada, Germany, Mexico, USA, United Kingdom Coming soon: Australia, France, Italy, Spain, Sweden, Switzerland
+Actually streaming providers of following countries are supported: Austria, Canada, France, Germany, Japan, Mexico, Spain, Switzerland, USA, United Kingdom
+Coming soon: Australia, India, Ireland, Italy, Russia, Netherlands, Norway, Sweden

 ### Important Notice
 This is a third party extension and is not related to the Letterboxd developer team in any way.